ECS153/final-project-12am/README.md

-# Lively: Facial Liveness Dectection and Recognition
+# Lively: Facial Liveness Detection and Recognition
 A simple login authentication interface for iOS/Android app which recognizes and detects facial liveness of an user.

 ## Table of contents